 What we like about this ad is the optimising of the video, space, and CTA position for the leaderboard style of the banner.
 In fact, the Three campaign uses the same video and copy across the entire campaign.
 Variations were automatically created for different devices thanks to production automation using the Bannerflow platform.
 This display ad by Three is just one of many different sizes published for its campaign.

 The beauty of combining display advertising with data feeds is the sheer number of opportunities this hook-up provides.
 Take this bwin banner for the German football league.
 It’s utterly clear and works a treat.

 Incorporating the colours of the bwin brand, it simply offers punters the latest odds for the games that are currently playing in the league, live.
 Not only that but if offers viewers the chance to fill-out a betting slip too.

 According to Bannerflow Product Specialist, Travis Isaacson, “the simplicity is being able to bet directly on a match – in-banner.
 This shortens the time spent placing the bet, and more time focusing on the match.
 For the consumer, knowing that this banner is live, equates to also getting the best odds.”
 There’s no messing around.
 Viewers convert quicker and banner content is kept up-to-date and relevant.

 This 300×600 “half page” banner ad from Saxo Bank is a good example of how to build a message using rich media and video.
 It uses a combination of good editing, video, and well-timed copy to grab the viewer’s attention.

-It’s worth nothing that according to AdSense the 300×600 banner is considered visually impactful and preferred by more and more brand advertisers.
+It’s worth noting that according to AdSense the 300×600 banner is considered visually impactful and preferred by more and more brand advertisers.
 It’s also one of the fastest growing sizes by impressions.
 Read the case study about how Saxo Bank transformed its display campaigns.

 This banner by Norwegian ferry company Color Line is beautiful.
 It is an excellent example of how HTML5 animation and design is easily creates something simple, yet eye catching.
 The different design elements work in harmony with one another, creating a typical summer postcard-like feel – instantly recognisable to the intended viewer.